hanminlli/hanminlli.github.io/index.md

 classes: "home"         # optional, lets you style the page later
 author_profile: true
 # author_profile: true  # uncomment to repeat the avatar + links at top
+classes: wide
 ---

 ## Biography

 Hi there!
 I am **Hanmin Li**, a PhD candidate in Computer Science at [KAUST](https://www.kaust.edu.sa/en/) under the supervision of [Prof. Peter Richtárik](https://richtarik.org).
 My research focus lies at the intersection of optimization and large language models (LLMs), with a focus on training efficiency and scalability.
 I am also interested in distributed training and the theoretical foundations of learning from decentralized data.
+{: .text-justify}

 More broadly, my interests also extends to the theory of modern machine learning, including first-order methods, convex and non-convex optimization, and operator theory, as well as applied areas like deep learning and language modeling.
 {: .text-justify}